HaptaMap/MapGenerator/README.md

 (ausführliche Anleitung ist in Arbeit)

+(Übersetzung kommt bald...)

 ---

 (Directions are still in progress...)

+There are three main steps:

+1. Edit `test_map.py` to specify the `MAP_TARGET` and `RADIUS` variables.
+It is easist to get the latitude/longitude from the URL of [OpenStreetMap](https://www.openstreetmap.org).
+Radius is in meters from the center.
+2. Run `test_map.py`.
+This creates a file called `test_map.svg` in the current directory.
+3. Run `blenderExtrude.py`.
+This creates a file called `test_map.stl` in the current directory, which can be 3D printed.

 # Was kommt als nächstes? / What comes next?